thakkurvaishali/cumulative-error/README.md

 filename.inp: Contains the path to CONSTRAINT_XX, followed by umbrella mean and umbrella kappa in the next line.

 NOTE:
-CONSTRAINT_XX contains the CV value and CV displacement form umbrella mean.
+CONSTRAINT_XX required to read the CV value.

+USAGE:
+gfortran estimate_error.f90

+OUTPUT FILES:
+Gives out variance.dat and delta_G.dat (contains cumulative error for each umbrella)